Jump to topic

 If someone who is invited to interview is couples-matching with an applicant interviewing with another department at Penn State Health Milton S. Hershey Medical Center, the Division of Pediatric Critical Care will be happy to help coordinate with the other departments/divisions as much as possible.
 Applicants in this situation should contact the program office about their partner’s interview, as the program may not have the information.

 The program’s typical interview season begins in late August and continues through October.
 The interview process is designed to put the applicant at ease and provide each candidate with detailed information about the program.
-The program uses a single-day interview process (with lunch during the day with the current pediatric critical care fellows).

 A Commitment to Teaching